dividedbyzeroco/warp-server/readme.md

 Relations are a vital aspect of Relational Databases.
 With regards to the WarpServer, these are represented by `pointers`.
 Pointers are specific keys (fields) that point to a specific object from another table.
 This can be thought of as the `belongs_to` relationship or the `foreign_key` relationship in SQL databases.

-To specify a `pointer` in your Warp Model, you may do so using the following syntax:
+To specify a `pointer` in your Model, you may do so using the following syntax:

 ```javascript
 { '{KEY_NAME}': '{FOREIGN_KEY}' }